 Florida records new daily high in COVID-19 cases

-Florida health officials on Saturday reported more than 9,500 new COVID-19 cases, surpassing the previous day's total by more than 600 confirmed cases.
+Florida health officials today reported more than 9,500 new COVID-19 cases, surpassing the previous day's total by more than 600 confirmed cases.
 The figures come as officials move to reclose beaches and discourage bar gatherings.

 Experts say the true figure is undoubtedly higher.
 This is both because of incomplete testing and because it is becoming clearer to scientists that a significant number of people become infected with the virus but do not feel sick or show symptoms.